pact-foundation/docs.pact.io/docs/faq/question_archive.md

 The mock service \(and stub service\) runs on your local development or CI machine for the duration of the pact tests.
 The Pact Broker is a permanently running, externally hosted service that allows you exchange the pacts and verification results.

+## Should I commit the generated pacts into the consumer's repository?

+You can if you want, but it's not necessary unless you have another use for them (like using them for stubs).
+Most people add them to the .gitignore file to avoid having to re-commit them every time they change.